Lit Theory 101 | Narrative Structure & Time

 Character & Characterization

-All six of these units will be completely free to read.
+All six of these units will be completely free to read when first sent out.
 We believe learning ought to be accessible and practical insofar as it can be.
 This is our little effort in trying to do so.
-We do have something special planned, however, for our paid subscribers, because y’all make this possible:

 Today, we’lI focus on Narrative Structure & Time: how stories arrange events, break chronology, refuse linearity, and let structure emerge from content instead of imposing it from outside.